kaneis1/HumanLSTM/README.md

 ## Overview

 This project compares the performance of LSTM and BERT-like Transformer models on behavioral prediction tasks: the Iterated Prisoner's Dilemma (IPD).
-The codebase has evolved from a basic LSTM implementation (`main.py`) to an advanced comparison framework (`transformer.py`) that includes state-of-the-art transformer architecture.
+The codebase has evolved from a basic LSTM implementation (`main.py`) to an advanced comparison framework (`ipd_bert.py`) that includes state-of-the-art transformer architecture, and now includes a dedicated IGT BERT training module (`igt_bert.py`).

-## Key Improvements from main.py to transformer.py
+## Key Improvements from main.py to ipd_bert.py

 ### 🚀 **Major Architectural Enhancements**